rcesaret/DevDocs/README.md

 - Configure Claude Desktop integration
 - Start all services automatically
 - Open the application in your browser (http://localhost:3001)
+- Prepare Cline/Roo Code to use Section Based Document Retrival

 ## 💡 How to Use DevDocs: Super Difficult :)